 Situations change faster than you expect.
 Next year you might get the opportunity of a lifetime, and need to move interstate.
 Keeping savings in your mortgage offset account instead of paying the mortgage down directly, means that you can withdraw the extra repayments and maintain tax deductibility.

 Imagine you have a mortgage of $500,000 and store savings in a mortgage offset account totalling $100,000.
 You can withdraw the $100,000 after deciding to rent out your home.
 The entire interest bill on your $500,000 can now be deducted against income, reducing your tax bill, or allowing negative gearing.
 The $100,000 withdrawn can be used as the deposit for your next home.
+This can be great when utilising rentvesting, reverse rentvesting or turning your home into an investment property.

 If had the same $500,000 mortgage and paid $100,000 into the mortgage directly (with or without redraw feature), only the interest on the remaining $400,000 can ever be deducted again.
 This is a really common error.